 - Go down to Import and click Import to Library…

 3. Use Snagit’s convert to PNG button to turn your video still into an image.

-Play through your video and find the exact spot you’d like to turn into an image.
+Once your video opens up in Snagit, find the exact spot that you’d like to turn into an image for your thumbnail.